 1. Annexations should be supported within designated urban growth areas of cities and towns.

-2. Annexations of unincorporated islands should be actively encouraged and creation of new unincorporated islands should be discouraged.
+2. Encourage annexations of unincorporated islands, and discourage creation of new unincorporated islands.

 3. Annexations may not occur outside of designated urban growth areas.

 4. Cities and towns may require an annexation commitment as a condition of utility service within designated urban growth areas.